-The RT8811A provides an internal soft-start function and an external soft-start function.
+The RT8812A provides both internal soft-start function and external soft-start function.
 The soft-start function is used to prevent large inrush current and output voltage overshoot while the converter is being powered up.
 The soft-start function automatically begins once the chip is enabled.
+There is a delay time around 1.1ms from EN goes high to VOUT begins to ramp-up.

-If external capacitor from SS to GND is removed, the internal soft-start function will be chosen.
-An internal current source charges the internal soft-start capacitor such that the internal soft-start voltage ramps up uniformly.
-The output voltage will track the internal soft-start voltage during the soft-start interval.
-After the internal soft-start voltage exceeds the REFIN voltage, the output voltage no longer tracks the internal soft-start voltage but follows the REFIN voltage.
+If the external capacitor between the SS pin and ground is removed, the internal soft-start function will be chosen.
+An internal current source charges the internal soft-start capacitor so that the internal soft-start voltage ramps up linearly The output voltage will track the internal soft-start voltage during the soft-start interval.
+After the internal softstart voltage exceeds the REFIN voltage, the output voltage no longer tracks the internal soft-start voltage but follows the REFIN voltage.
 Therefore, the duty cycle of the UGATE signal as well as the input current at power up are limited.
-The soft-start process is finished until both the single internal SSOK and external SSOK go high and protection is not triggered.
-Figure 6 shows the internal soft-start sequence.
+The soft-start process is finished until both the internal SSOK and external SSOK go high and protection is not triggered.
+Figure 7 shows the internal soft-start sequence.

-Figure 6.
+Figure 7.
 Internal Soft-Start Sequence

-The RT8811A also provides a proximate external soft-start function, and the external soft-start sequence is shown in Figure 7, an additional capacitor can be connected from SS to GND.
-The external capacitor will be charged by 5μA current source to build soft-start voltage ramp.
-If external soft-start function is chosen, the external softstart time should be set longer than internal soft-start time to avoid output voltage tracking the internal soft-start ramp, the external soft-start time setting is shown in Figure 8, the recommend external soft-start slew rate is 0.1V/ms to 0.4V/ms.
+The RT8812A also provides an external soft-start function, and the external soft-start sequence is shown in Figure 8.
+The external capacitor connected from SS pin to GND is charged by a 5μA current source to build a soft-start voltage ramp.
+If the external soft-start function is chosen, the external soft-start time should be set longer than internal soft-start time to avoid output voltage tracking the internal soft-start ramp.
+The recommend external soft-start slew rate is from 0.1V/ms to 0.4V/ms.

-Figure 7.
+Figure 8.
 External Soft-Start Sequence

-Figure 8.
+Figure 9.
 External Soft-Start Time Setting